BeissingerLab/BeissingerLab.github.io/Software.md

 </div>

 ### Ohta.D.Stats
-The [Ohta.D.Stats](http://beissingerlab.github.io/docs/Ohta.D.Stats.R) R function can be implemented to calculate Tomoko Ohta's partitioning of linkage disequilibrium, deemed D-statistics, for pairs of loci.
-The code is written so that it can be scaled-up to form a genome-wide test, by implementing the function repeatedly across pairs of loci in a genotype table.
-See our [Heredity paper](http://www.nature.com/hdy/journal/vaop/ncurrent/abs/hdy201581a.html){:target="_blank"} for an example of this function in action.
+The [ohtadstats](https://cran.r-project.org/web/packages/ohtadstats/index.html) R package was is maintained by former lab member Paul Petrowski.
+The package can be implemented to calculate Tomoko Ohta's partitioning of linkage disequilibrium, deemed D-statistics, for pairs of loci.
+The package is written so that it can be scaled-up to form a genome-wide test, by implementing the function repeatedly across pairs of loci in a genotype table.
+See our [Heredity paper](http://www.nature.com/hdy/journal/vaop/ncurrent/abs/hdy201581a.html){:target="_blank"} for an example of this package in action.

 <br>
 <br>